An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Introduction

 In this paper, we propose a data-based modal decomposition algorithm that can accurately decompose a system affected by multiplicative noise.
-We combine the ideas of the Askham--Kutz model and an image denoising model specific to multiplicative noise proposed in~\cite{AA:2008}, aiming to develop an optimized DMD model that is robust to multiplicative noise.
+We combine the ideas of the conventional optimized DMD model and an image denoising model specific to multiplicative noise proposed in~\cite{AA:2008}, aiming to develop a novel optimized DMD model that is robust to multiplicative noise.
 Specifically, by closely following~\cite{AA:2008}, we construct a maximum a posteriori~(MAP) estimator for data-based modal decomposition of a linear dynamical system corrupted by gamma multiplicative noise.
-Because the constructed MAP estimator is complicated to solve numerically, an appropriate penalty relaxation should be applied to the MAP estimator to obtain the proposed DMD model.
+Because the constructed MAP estimator is complicated to solve numerically, an appropriate penalty relaxation technique should be applied to the MAP estimator to obtain the proposed optimized DMD model.
 We also present an efficient numerical algorithm to solve the proposed DMD model; we propose an alternating gradient descent method and suggest how to obtain a good initial guess for the algorithm.
-The convergence properties of the proposed alternating descent method will also be mathematically analyzed.
+Convergence properties of the proposed alternating descent method are mathematically analyzed.
 Finally, we demonstrate the proposed DMD model on three numerical systems and show the reconstruction properties.
+We note that this paper is closely related to a recently published paper~\cite{Askham:2022} in the sense that both~\cite{Askham:2022} and this paper utilize statistical knowledge to design novel optimized DMD models that overcome particular difficulties.

 This paper is organized as follows.
-In \cref{Sec:Preliminaries}, we provide preliminaries required for this paper, focusing on the Askham--Kutz optimized DMD model~\cite{AK:2018} and the Aubert--Aujol denoising model~\cite{AA:2008}.
+In \cref{Sec:Preliminaries}, we provide preliminaries required for this paper, focusing on the optimized DMD model~\cite{AK:2018} and the Aubert--Aujol denoising model~\cite{AA:2008}.
 In \cref{Sec:Proposed}, we propose a novel optimized DMD model that is robust to multiplicative noise and investigate some mathematical properties of the proposed model.
 Next, an efficient numerical solver for the proposed model is considered in \cref{Sec:Algorithm}.
 Numerical results of the proposed model for various dynamic systems, including an engineering problem, are presented in \cref{Sec:Numerical}.
 Lastly, we conclude our paper with remarks in \cref{Sec:Conclusion}.